Monuments in Surat

 Vising Time- Mughal Sarai is open from dusk to dawn.

 Mosques in SuratSurat has a number of fine Islamic architecture worth visiting we have enlisted four best among the mosques and other premises that stand still as beautifully withstanding the passage of time.
 The Saiyid Idrus Mosque was built in 1639 in the honor of the ruler.

 Vising Time- The mosques and mausoleum are open from dusk to dawn on all week days.

 The Dutch Cemetery- There are three main highlights (read tombs) in the cemetery situated near the Katargam Road Surat, Gujarat.
-Nobody practically visits the place accept local kids who tend to use the ground for sports.
 The structures in the cemetery exhibit fanatic mastery of art even when the tombs are nothing like their original state.
 The Dutch Cemetery is also popularly known as Dutch Garden.